open-ce/open-ce-builder/doc/README.open_ce_build.md

 ## Installing these tools

-Installation information can be found in the main [README](https://github.com/open-ce/open-ce#installing-the-open-ce-build-tools).
-The examples in this document assume installation via pip.
+Installation information can be found in the main [README](../README.md#installing-the-open-ce-build-tools).

 ## `open-ce build env` sub command